Decoding in the presence of ISI without interleaving -- ORBGRAND-AI: ISI Channel Description

 The constant $a$ is selected so that$\sum_{l=1}^{L} |u_l|^2 = 1$ and we denote the full vector of the sounding signal by $\underline{u}^L$.

 The channel response given by RFView is $\underline{g}^{m, \mu}$, which is a matrix that takes into account the $m = 2335$ impulse response samples sampled at $10$MHz and the $\mu = 64$ pulses.
 For each $r \in \{1,...\mu\}$, we are able to transmit five sounding signals per $\underline{g}^{m, r}$ and a total of $5 \times 64 = 320$ sounding signals per CPI.
-For each $\underline{g}^{m, r}$, as $m/L = 5$ we can transmit $5$ sounding signals.
+For each $\underline{g}^{m, r}$, we can transmit five sounding signals since $\frac{m}{L} = 5$.
 We transmit each sounding signal through the channel separately so that we are able to measure the individual effect of each sounding signal and therefore construct the 6-tap ISI channel.
-We set

-to account for the fact that we are able to transmit $5$ sounding signals per $\underline{g}^{m,r(k')}$, but wish to isolate the output response of each sounding signal individually to be able to construct the ISI coefficients.
+We set $r(k') = \frac{k'+(5-k' \mod{5} )}{5}$ to account for the fact that we are able to transmit 5 sounding signals per $\underline{g}^{m,r(k')}$ but wish to isolate the output response of each sounding signal individually to be able to construct the ISI coefficients.
 We account for the fact that each sounding signal will be delayed by L samples more than the previous one later when we construct the coefficients, $h_{k',j}$ by sampling from the matched filter output of the channel.
 From a data processing perspective we do not need to account for the delays in the sounding signals because adding the delay, effectively zero-padding, does not affect the result of the channel output response convolutions.
 We account for the delay later when we go to construct $\underline{h}^{n_s\times n_s}_{RFV}$.